 After months of testing every major AI keyboard available for iPhone, I've narrowed down the absolute best options based on performance, features, and value.
 These aren't just my personal favorites - I've collected feedback from hundreds of users to ensure these recommendations work well for different types of writers.

-CleverType has emerged as the clear leader in the AI keyboard space in 2025.
+CleverType has solidified its position as the clear leader in the AI keyboard space throughout 2026.
 What makes it stand out?
-It simply offers the best balance of features, performance, and usability.
+It delivers the perfect trifecta of advanced AI capabilities, seamless user experience, and robust privacy protection.

 Strengths: